 Written to help children overcome bedtime fear, Go Away, Big Green Monster has sold over 10 lakh copies from the time it was launched more than 25 years ago.
 Writer and illustrator Ed Emberley have created a beautiful book in which a green monster grows as children turn pages, and by the end of the book, the monster disappears as children take charge of their fear.

-Children’s Books For Age 8+
+Children’s Books to Read For Age 8+

 1. Mr Popper’s Penguins

 Written in 1938 by Richard and Florence Atwater, Mr Popper’s Penguins is a children’s book that tells the story of Mr Popper, a house painter of modest means.
 He keeps a penguin named Captain Cook as a pet.
 Captain Cook soon meets a female penguin, and soon they have ten baby penguins.
-The story ends with how Mr Poppers plans to keep the penguins away from his home.
+The story ends with how Mr Poppers plan to keep the penguins away from his home.

 2. Charlie and the Chocolate Factory